Danish disability pension

 See the rules (in Danish) at borger.dk under the heading “Må jeg eller min ægtefælle/samlever arbejde, mens jeg får førtidspension?”
 (May I or my spouse/partner work while I am receiving disability pension?).

-How is disability pension paid out in the event of death?
+How is disability pension paid out in the event of my death?

 Your next of kin do not need to do anything about your disability pension, senior pension or retirement pension in the event of your death.
 The National Registration Office will notify Udbetaling Danmark and your local authority, and an automatic decision will be made about what will happen to your pension.
 However, if you live abroad, your family should contact Udbetaling Danmark.